 If you run into trouble

-One of the most common issues is that a family member might be using multiple accounts and is either logging into Apple Music or iCloud (in the case of Family Sharing) with the wrong one.
-If somebody is having trouble accessing Apple Music, this is the first thing you should check.
+A common issue is a family member using multiple accounts and logging into either Apple Music or iCloud (in the case of Family Sharing) with the wrong one.
+That’s the first thing to check if one person is having trouble accessing Apple Music.

-Sometimes, logging out and back in can fix issues preventing you or a family member from accessing a Family subscription.
-First, try logging in and out of the affected Apple Music account.
-If this doesn’t solve the problem, try logging out and back in to all of your Apple services.
-Finally, if this doesn’t work, you can try removing everyone from Family Sharing and adding them back.
-This isn’t fun, but following the steps above should make quick work of it.
-In a worst-case scenario, you can always cancel your account.
+Logging out and back in can sometimes fix issues that prevent you or a family member from accessing a Family subscription.
+First, try logging out of the affected Apple Music account and back in again.
+If that doesn’t fix the issue, try doing the same thing with all of your Apple services.
+If neither of those work, try removing everyone from Family Sharing and adding them back.
+This is a little tedious, but following the steps above should make quick work of it.